-At the end of Year 9, students are identified and assessed by a qualified specialist (approved by the LA) for exam arrangements.
+At the end of Year 9/start of Y10, students are identified and assessed by a qualified specialist (approved by the LA) for exam arrangements.
 Students may be awarded extra time, reader, scribe, prompter, rest breaks or a combination and this will be their normal way of working in the classroom and all examinations.